bespokewd1/BespokeAgency/src/content/blog/online-store-guide-for-entrepreneurs.md

 <h4>1.
 Sign Up for a Free Trial</h4>

-Start with <a href="https://shopify.pxf.io/c/5804036/1061744/13624" target="_blank">Shopify’s 14-day free trial</a>, which lets you explore features and build a basic store before committing.
+Start with <a href="https://shopify.pxf.io/c/5804036/1061744/13624" target="_top">Shopify’s 14-day free trial</a>, which lets you explore features and build a basic store before committing.

 <h4>2.
 Pick a Plan</h4>